 Dr. Cooper is an Associate Professor in the Erik Jonsson School of Engineering and Computer Science; she holds an Adjunct faculty position at the University of Calgary in the Department of Computer Science.
 She received her Ph.D. in Electrical and Computer Engineering from The University of British Columbia and has published extensively in journals, conferences, symposia, and workshops.
 Dr. Cooper has worked in the early phases of the software development lifecycle in industrial and academic settings.
 In industry she worked on defining and maintaining the requirements and architecture for a variety of complex, large-scale systems including a project management, air traffic control, and the core network for a wireless GPRS system.
-Her research interests center on component-based systems and software engineering (requirements, architecture) and education.
+Her research interests center on component-based systems and software engineering (requirements, architecture) and engineering education, via serious games.

 CV is available here.

 WICSA 2014 Serving on the WICSA 2014 Doctoral Symposium PC.
 "WICSA is the premier international conference for software architecture research and practice" http://wicsa2014.org/